 For many Australians, a meat pie at lunch with a good squirt of tomato sauce or ketchup is almost a daily ritual.
 In fact, when I lived in Australia, I often preferred a meat pie to a sandwich, the latter being something which I probably ate everyday at school and which, to this day, still brings me reminders of starched school uniforms and knee-high socks.
 I previously shared with you a fabulous recipe

 A visit to most Chinese restaurants will reveal curry puffs on the appetiser menu and I am always a sucker for anything wrapped in pastry.
 I could sometimes quite happily forego the main dish and just sit down to a huge serving of curry puffs, but afraid of any negative reaction this could elicit in public, I’ve never quite gone that far.
 So making curry puffs at home, and eating them by the

-They say that anyone can buy a good house, but good neighbours are priceless.
+The only chocolate brownie recipe you will ever need!
+These “Very Good Chocolate Brownies” from Nigel Slater are more than very good … They say that anyone can buy a good house, but good neighbours are priceless.
 We happen to be blessed with the most wonderful neighbours in our whole building.
-Ok, it’s a small building with only 5 tenants, but it is still a wonder that we love to get together regularly for dinner, with a new host on each occasion and dinner being a casual affair where we each arrive in our house-slippers and
+Ok, it’s a small building with only 5 tenants, but it is still a wonder that we love to get together regularly

 I have a weak spot for any recipe which contains Nutella.
 Although it is a welcome comfort just on its own, spoon directly in the tub, I find it equally irresistible in baked goods.
 Take the Madeleines with Nutella, as an example.
 So when I saw this recipe for Gooey Chocolate Cakes with Raspberries and Nutella, hardly any encouragement was required to try this recipe.
 And I have since made this recipe no